sezzle/sezzle-magento/README.md

 5.
 Copy all files in the extracted folder's:
-`/app/code/community/`
+`/app/design/frontend/base/default/layout/`
 to:
+`[MAGENTO]/app/design/frontend/base/default/layout`

+6.
+Copy all files in the extracted folder's:
+`/app/code/community/Sezzle`
+to:
 `[MAGENTO]/app/code/community`

+7. Copy all files in the extracted folder's:
+`/js`
+to:
+`[MAGENTO]/js`

-6. Login to Magento Admin and navigate to System/Cache Management.
+8. Login to Magento Admin and navigate to System/Cache Management.

-7. Flush the cache storage by selecting Flush Cache Storage.
+9. Flush the cache storage by selecting Flush Cache Storage.

 ## Admin Configuration